HISPlayer/UnityVideoUpload/setup-guide.md

 <br>

-## 2. Configure HISPlayer Video Upload Window
+## 2. HISPlayer Video Upload Window

 At the upper side of the Unity screen, open the window **Tools > HISPlayer > Upload Video**